-Question 1: What specific support did the nominee provide to you as a junior officer to help you gain understanding of and develop within the Commissioned Corps?
+Question 2: What specific support did the nominee provide as a senior officer to you or other junior officers to help you gain understanding of, and develop within, the Commissioned Corps?

 Responses to this question should refer to how the nominee helped you gain understanding of and develop within the Commissioned Corps.
+The nominee's support activities as a junior officer will not be considered for this award, only as a senior officer.
 The criteria below are provided as some examples of this type of support.

-- COER evaluation (understanding its purpose and active help in improvement) - Uniform wear and military bearing and courtesy - Readiness (e.g. support of meeting readiness standards, support of deployments) - Training support (regarding both professional and personal development) - Promotion assistance (e.g. promotion benchmarks, award information, correct format for the CV, geographic mobility, continued education, etc) - Billet information - Assimilation information - Benefits (e.g. military base privileges, retirement, leave, health care, USAA, etc) - Commissioned Corps structure (e.g. teaching the purposes of OCCO, OCCFM, eOPF, awards nomination process, etc) - Promotion of Corps organizations (e.g. JOAG, category PAC, local COA)
+- COER evaluation (understanding its purpose and active help in improvement) - Uniform wear and military bearing and courtesy - Readiness (e.g., support of meeting readiness standards, support of deployments) - Training support (regarding both professional and personal development) - Promotion assistance (e.g., promotion benchmarks, award information, correct format for the CV, geographic mobility, continued education, etc) - Billet information - Assimilation information - Benefits (e.g., military base privileges, retirement, leave, health care, USAA, etc) - Commissioned Corps structure (e.g., teaching the purposes of OCCO, OCCFM, eOPF, awards nomination process, etc) - Promotion of Corps organizations (e.g., JOAG, category PAC, and local COA)